-Agreements relating to outsourced development of software should also be updated to reflect compliance procedures and to ensure that other provisions of these agreements (such as representations and warranties) are broad enough to cover the risks posed by open source.
+Agreements relating to outsourced development of software should also be updated to reflect compliance procedures and to ensure that other provisions of these agreements (such as representations and warranties) are broad enough to cover any potential risks posed by specific use case of incorporating open source.
 Corporate Development must mandate that all source code received from outsourced development centers must go through the compliance process to discover all open source being used and to ensure proper actions to fulfill license obligations.